St. John's Church

 journey of faith as part of the local and worldwide Christian family.

-If you would like to know more about Baptism, either for yourself or for your child, please contact Fr.
+If you would like to know more about Baptism (often referred to by its 'nickname' as Christening), either for yourself or for your child, please contact Fr.
 James using the contact us page

 To review our policy on Baptism click here